biocore/qiime/doc/scripts/filter_alignment.rst

 		Remove seqs very dissimilar to the alignment consensus (see --threshold).  [default: False] -t, `-`-threshold
 		With -r, remove seqs whose dissimilarity to the consensus sequence is approximately > x standard devaitions above the mean of the sequences [default: 3.0]
+	-e, `-`-entropy_threshold
+		Sets percent threshold for removing base positions with the highest entropy.
+For example, if 0.10 were specified, the top 10% most entropic base positions would be filtered.
+If this value is used, any lane mask supplied will be ignored.
+Entropy filtered occurs after gap filtering.    [default: None]

 **Output:**